utopiadispatch/utopiadispatch.github.io/_posts/episodes/2017-06-06-episode-2-universal-basic-income.md

 <iframe width="100%" height="166" scrolling="no" frameborder="no" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/326673021&amp;color=ff5500&amp;auto_play=false&amp;hide_related=false&amp;show_comments=true&amp;show_user=true&amp;show_reposts=false"></iframe>

-In the second episode of Utopia Dispatch we muddle our way through the concept of a [universal basic income](https://en.wikipedia.org/wiki/Basic_income), as a possible means to reduce poverty, inequality, and increase freedom.
-Is it as utopian as it seems?
-The team makes an attempt to grasp both the mind-bogglingly far-reaching positive and negative impacts for a society with universal basic income.
+In the second episode of Utopia Dispatch we look at our first potentially world-changing idea - [universal basic income](https://en.wikipedia.org/wiki/Basic_income).
+It has been hailed as a possible means to reduce poverty, inequality, and increase freedom, but is it as utopian as it seems?
+We make an attempt to grasp both the mind-bogglingly far-reaching positive and negative impacts for a society with universal basic income.

 #### Links